xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 ### Attribute names and parameters

-Previous versions of ArangoDB had some trouble with attribute names that contained the dot symbol (`.`).
+Previous versions of AvocadoDB had some trouble with attribute names that contained the dot symbol (`.`).
 Some code parts in AQL used the dot symbol to split an attribute name into sub-components, so an attribute named `a.b` was not completely distinguishable from an attribute `a` with a sub-attribute `b`.
 This inconsistent behavior sometimes allowed "hacks"